sunqysunqy/sunqysunqy.github.io/_pages/about.md

 **\[Prospective students]** Our group has positions for Ph.D. students, Master students, and visiting students.
 If you are interested, please send me an email with your CV and publications (if any).

 # 🔥 News

+- _2026.02_  🌟 We will organize the [2nd Workshop on Frontiers in Graph Machine Learning for the Large Model Era](magic-group-buaa.github.io/CIKM2025_workshop/) in **KDD 2026**.
+See you in Jeju!

 - _2026.01_  🎉 **One** paper is accepted by **ICLR 2026**

 - _2026.01_  🌟 I will give a invited talk in [5th Workshop on Graphs and more Complex Structures For Learning and Reasoning](https://sites.google.com/view/gclr2026/home) in **AAAI 2026**.
 See you in Singapore!